Franchise Territory Mapping

 FAQs every franchisor asks

-How does mapping prevent disputes?
+How does mapping prevent territory disputes?

 What kind of data powers the maps?

 Yes.
 The platform generates ZIP code lists, shapefiles, and formatted exports.
-If you need to bring in external shapes or markers, see Importing KML and KMZ Files and Working with Marker Files.

 How scalable is it?